 An amusing railway incident involved an Italian Count delivering a message to London from Mussolini, who started with a British KM.
-After some conversation the Italian excused himself to visit a lady in another part of the train, leaving his message in the charge of the King’s Messenger.
-Unfortunately, the train split partway through the journey, taking the Count and his inamoratas with it.
+After some conversation, the Italian excused himself to visit a lady in another part of the train, leaving his message in charge of the King’s Messenger.
+Unfortunately, the train split partway through the journey, taking the Count and his inamoratas.
 The King’s Messenger delivered the message to the Italian Embassy in London, with the seal unbroken in the best tradition of diplomacy.
 No more was heard of the Count.

-There were many more anecdotes involving, for example, Tiananmen Square and a perilous journey involving hired tricycle vans, a flying boat to Switzerland via Portugal (who were neutral) in WW2 landing in Munich, Germany because of bad weather, and so on.
+There were many more anecdotes involving, for example, Tiananmen Square and a perilous journey involving hired tricycle vans, a flying boat to Switzerland via Portugal (who were neutral) in WW2, landing in Munich, Germany because of bad weather, and so on.
+Queens Messenger LTC Kimmins

 There were many questions.
 For example: how is Queen’s Messenger recruited?
-Basically, anyone between the ages of 40 and 50 can apply.
+Anyone between the ages of 40 and 50 can apply.
 The great majority (currently 13 out of 16) are ex-service.
-This is not surprising for a number of reasons, because service careers usually terminate well before those of civilians, and service wives have become tolerant of long periods of separation.
+This is not surprising for several reasons because service careers usually terminate well before those of civilians, and service wives have become tolerant of long periods of separation.

-A question about passports led John to draw attention to a small display of Diplomatic and Queen’s Messenger passports which he had brought with him and which attracted much attention afterward.
-Was there a badge/medal of office (shown below) and indeed the specific tie is worn by the speaker indicating the greyhound logo not give undue notice in these days of tight security?
+A question about passports led John to draw attention to a small display of Diplomatic and Queen’s Messenger passports, which he had brought with him and attracted much attention afterward.
+Was there a badge/medal of office (shown below), and indeed the specific tie worn by the speaker indicating the greyhound logo does not give undue notice in these days of tight security?
 Queens Messenger LTC Kimmins